callum-hart/immutable-styles/docsNext/gettingStarted.md

 </div>
 ```

 > 💡Note: you may have noticed 2/3rds of the CSS declarations for `<span>` and `<span className="shining">` are the same (each ruleset contains both `margin-right` and `font-size`).
-Immutable styles provides ways to remove duplicate styles, aiding reuse among similar rulesets – however these won't be introduced yet – in the interests of not overcomplicating this tutorial.
+Immutable styles provides ways to remove duplicate styles, aiding reuse among similar rulesets – however in the interests of not overcomplicating this tutorial won't be introduced yet.

 ### Interactions & Responsiveness